 for visual information, without the use of vision.

-NOTE: Solutions capable of generating real-time captions or handling real-time text could satisfy the above requirement.
+NOTE: Solutions capable of generating real-time captions or handling RTT could satisfy the above requirement.

 7 ICT with video capabilities

 7.1 Caption processing technology

 7.1.1 Captioning playback

 Where ICT displays video with synchronized audio, it shall have a mode of operation to display the available captions.
 Where closed captions are provided as part of the content, the ICT shall allow the user to choose to display the captions.